PerimeterX/perimeterx-nginx-plugin/README.md

 In CentOS/RHEL systems, the CA bundle location may be located at `/etc/pki/tls/certs/ca-bundle.crt`.

 ### Lua Timer Initialization
-Add the init by lua script.
-This is used by PerimeterX to hold and send metrics on regular intervals.
+Add the init with a Lua script.
+The init is is used by PerimeterX to hold and send metrics at regular intervals.

 ```
 init_worker_by_lua_block {
     require ("px.utils.pxtimer").application()
 }
 ```
+Note: The NGINX Configuration Requirements must be completed before proceeding to the next stage of installation.

 ### <a name="basic-usage"></a> Basic Usage Example